 See “Patient Care Experience” under School Requirements above

 Applicants should be especially careful in selecting individuals to write references for the CASPA application.
 PROFESSIONAL references are recommended by the Admissions Committee.
-The School recommends at least one reference from a physician who has supervised the applicant in a clinical setting, one reference from a PA who is familiar with the applicant’s clinical work, and one reference from another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
+The School recommends at least one reference from a clinician (MD, DO, NP) who has supervised the applicant in a clinical setting, one reference from a PA who is familiar with the applicant’s clinical work, and one reference from another health professional who has worked alongside the applicant and/or is familiar with the applicant’s clinical skills.
 In order to be considered “familiar with an applicant’s clinical skills,” the reference should have worked with the applicant for a minimum of six months.

 References written by academic instructors and advisors will not carry as much weight as references provided by professionals who are familiar with the applicant’s clinical skills.

 The School does not want references written by relatives, personal friends, or friends of the applicant’s family.
 “Character references” (from pastors, teachers, counselors, family doctors, etc.) are also not acceptable.

 Our School only requires three references unless requested to do so.
 However, many schools required more than three for the CASPA application.
 We will accept and read all references submitted to CASPA.
 However, if the Admissions Committee determines that additional references or other materials are needed, the School will contact the applicant to request specific materials.